lzl124631x/LeetCode/leetcode/563. Binary Tree Tilt/README.md

 <strong>Explanation:</strong>
 Tilt of node 2 : |0-0| = 0 (no children)
 Tilt of node 3 : |0-0| = 0 (no children)
-Tile of node 1 : |2-3| = 1 (left subtree is just left child, so sum is 2; right subtree is just right child, so sum is 3) Sum of every tilt : 0 + 0 + 1 = 1
+Tilt of node 1 : |2-3| = 1 (left subtree is just left child, so sum is 2; right subtree is just right child, so sum is 3) Sum of every tilt : 0 + 0 + 1 = 1
 </pre>